PaddlePaddle/docs/doc/fluid/beginners_guide/install/FAQen.md

 - Can I compile in parallel?

 	> Yes.
 Our Docker image runs a [Bash script](https://github.com/PaddlePaddle/Paddle/blob/develop/paddle/paddle/scripts/paddle_build.sh).
-This script calls `make -j$(nproc)` to start as many processes as the CPU core to compile in parallel.
+This script calls `make -j$(nproc)` to start as many processes as the CPU cores to compile in parallel.

 - Docker needs sudo?